-These are the most important dietary factors affecting the cavity rate:
+These are the most important dietary factors that impact dental health and affect the cavity rate:

 Frequency of snacking